rehierl/node-tree-outliner/about-basics.md

 Once a section is declared, it automatically becomes the current section.
-It remains to be the current section for as long as (1) it did not end, and (2) no new section was introduced by some other subsequent sectioning element.
+It remains to be the current section for as long as (1) it did not end, and (2) no new section was introduced by some other subsequent sectioning node.

 * synonymous - current, active, current active